 Is vacuum dust bad for you?

 Did you know that vacuuming can be bad for your health?
-If you are not using a high-quality vacuum, replacing it every few months, or using HEPA filters, your vacuum may be spitting more dust into the air than you think.
+If you are not using a high-quality vacuum and replacing it every few months, or using HEPA filters, your vacuum may be spitting more dust into the air than you think.

 If a vacuum is sending dust into the air, it could be sending allergens too.
 This can cause issues dealing with the respiratory system, allergies, and asthma,